FractalizeR/vagrant-php-xf-bootstrap/README.md

 Intro
 ========================

-This is a vagrant deployment skeleton to quickly bootstrap web development.
+This is a vagrant deployment skeleton to quickly bootstrap web development for XenForo forum engine.

 It can quickly install and configure for you the following services: